 The mother of two pushed her younger son’s stroller to her husband, who was able to get out of the way of the crash.

-But Kaitlin wasn’t able to get William and herself out of the intersection in time.
+But Kaitlin wasn’t able to get Kross and herself out of the intersection in time.

 “I started screaming, begging for someone to get him and make sure he’s OK,” she said.

 Bentley said she’d already lost one child — a 10-day-old daughter who died in her arms from a seizure last month, Channel 2 reported.
 The Bentleys lost another baby, who was born with a congenital heart defect, in 2014.